Reconstructing Effective Lagrangians Embedding Residual Family Symmetries: Application to Models of Flavourful Leptoquarks

 \subsection{$\Delta(96)$ Model for $U_{PMNS}$ and Leptoquarks}

 As a first example incorporating leptoquarks we construct a $\Delta(96)$ flavour model from the scan results in \cite{Bernigaud:2019bfy}, which are repeated in the first row of Table \ref{tab:NADSresult}.
-This model predicts tri-bimaximal mixing $U_{PMNS} = U_{\mu\tau}(\arctan 1/\sqrt{2})$ and the electron isolation pattern $\lambda_{dl}^{[e0]}$ for the leptoquark coupling through its symmetry breaking to RFS, illustrated in
+This model predicts tri-bimaximal mixing $U_{PMNS} = U_{\mu\tau}(\arctan 1/\sqrt{2})$ and the electron isolation pattern $\lambda_{dl}^{[e0]}$ for the leptoquark coupling.
+While the muon isolation pattern is phenomenologicaly preferred over the electron one, as it explains further the different muon anomalous observables while the electron isolation pattern could only explain the deviation in $R_K^{(*)}$, we focus here on the electron isolation as this rather simple group can predict it unambiguously.
+We highlight the fact that other symmetries, such $A_4$ or $\Delta (75)$, obtained using the procedure described in \cite{Bernigaud:2019bfy} are capable of reproducing the muon isolation pattern.